【Event】Performers In Context (PIC) by GIGA students for the Japan Foundation

 On Sunday, December 3rd, a group of SFC students conducted Performers In Context (PIC), one in a series of miniature concerts held at Shonandai Station.
 PIC is organized by 11 students currently enrolled in Prof. Ichiro Innami’s Organizational Strategy (Micro) class offered in the GIGA Program this semester.

-In order to find out more about this event, we interviewed one of the main organizers and main performer, Alyssa Chetrick (1st year, Faculty of Policy Management) after one of their events finished.
+In order to find out more about this event, we interviewed one of the main organizers and main performer after one of their events finished.

-Interview with Alyssa Chetrick about Performers In Context (PIC)
+Interview with a member of Performers In Context (PIC)

 —— Great performance!
 How long have you been playing violin?